 20. Pasta

-Pasta is a versatile and carbohydrate-rich food paired with protein and fats to create calorie-dense meals.
+Pasta is a versatile and carbohydrate-rich food that can be paired with protein and fats to create calorie-dense meals.
+Opting for whole-wheat pasta will also increase the fibre and micronutrient content.

 - Carbohydrates: 43 g [25] – Long-lasting energy